About Moon

 Economy & Demographics

 The local economy of Moon is primarily driven by agriculture, fishing, and small businesses.
 Many residents find employment in these industries, taking advantage of the area's fertile farmland and proximity to the Chesapeake Bay.
-Additionally, the community serves as a hub for regional employers, with residents commuting to nearby towns and cities for job opportunities.
-Local businesses in Moon cater to the needs of both residents and visitors, offering a range of services and products that contribute to the area's unique character.
+The community is a hub for regional employers, with residents commuting to nearby towns and cities for job opportunities.
+Local businesses in Moon cater to the needs of both People, offering a range of services and products that contribute to the area's unique character.

 The community's commitment to preserving its rural identity and natural resources has also attracted tourism, with visitors drawn to the scenic beauty and tranquil atmosphere of this Mathews County city.